 Pacer's customization is a bit limited.
 In the app's settings, you're able to adjust your units of measurement and set up push notifications to remind you to get more steps or log your weight or workouts.
 Pacer also lets you set personal step goals.

-Best for Step Tracking: StepsApp
+3. Best for Step Tracking: StepsApp

-Much simpler in design than other walking apps, the Steps app is exactly as it sounds: an app that tracks your steps.
-Anyone looking for a simple, to-the-point pedometer-style app will likely be happy with what Steps has to offer.
+Much simpler in design than the other best walking apps on this list, the StepsApp is exactly as it sounds: an app that tracks your steps.
+Anyone looking for a simple, to-the-point, pedometer-style app will likely be happy with what it has to offer.

 StepsApp gets right to the point and opens up to a page displaying your steps taken and your daily step goal.
 You'll also see how many calories you've burned, the distance you've crossed and how many active minutes you've racked up.
 The bottom of the page also breaks down your activity in a bar graph by the hour of the day, displaying when you were most active.

 You can change that homepage's settings to scroll through your activity for the week and month instead of the day.

 StepsApp offers the most limited data in its free version, tracking only the three data points on the homepage.
 However, if you decide to upgrade, you're able to track your calories, sync with your Apple Watch, import your iPhone health app data, analyze your activity trends and get an hourly overview of your daily steps in widget form.

 As this app is really only for tracking steps, there's little you can change.
 But you can customize your step length and the units used in the app.

-Best Walking App for Tracking Meals: Argus
+4. Best for Tracking Walks and Meals: Argus

 Argus displays information like steps, calories, water tracking and the weather in bubbles, which you can customize and rearrange to your liking.
-As an organization freak, I'd recommend arranging by color to create a rainbow effect — but that's just me.
+As an organizational lover, I'd recommend arranging by color to create a rainbow effect — but that's just me.